UHFUEHFUHF/Breast-Cancer-Prediction-Pytorch/README.md

 Output layer: 1 neuron with sigmoid (for binary classification)

-I used BCEWithLogitsLoss() as the loss function and Adam as the optimizer.
+I used BCELoss() as the loss function and Adam as the optimizer.